 Located at 170 John Sims Parkway this park offers a newly renovated 24 hour boat ramp with picnic area and rest rooms.

 No alcohol allowed in any of the City Parks.
-TJ Brooks (Echo Park) does allow pets.
+Pets permitted at TJ Brooks (Echo Park).

 Below is a map of the various city parks located throughout Valparaiso.